 - H1-H6 Requirements completed with a B or better

 - Form 84 signed by Mentor and submitted to Honors College

-- Thesis/Project Proposal Form and Proposal signed by Mentor and Committee Member and approved by Honors College
+- Honors Project Proposal Form and Proposal signed by Mentor and Committee Member and approved by Honors College.
+View Project Proposal examples.

 - H7/H8 courses submitted to Honors College for Transcript Coding